unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/02_file-stores.md

 APISpark features two types of File Store implementations: *local* and *wrapper*.

-In this section we'll cover the full stack File Store (local), with which static files can be stored on the APISpark platform.
+In this section we will cover the full stack File Store (local), with which static files can be stored on the APISpark platform.

 # Create a File Store